-For answers to questions 28-34 choose NO MORE THAN TWO WORDS from the passage.
-In Europe modern science emerged at the same time as the nation state.
-At first, the scientific language of choice remained 28 .
+choose NO MORE THAN TWO WO rged at the same time as the nation state.
+1 0 anguage of choice remained 28 .
 It allowed scientists to communicate with other socially privileged thinkers while protecting their work from unwanted exploitation.
-Sometimes the desire to protect ideas seems to have been stronger than the desire to communicate them, particularly in the case of mathematicians and 29 .
-In Britain, moreover, scientists worried that English had neither the 30 nor the 31 to express their to express their ideas.
+Sometimes the desire to protect ideas seems to have been stronger than the desire to communicate them, articularly in the case of mathematicians and 29 In Britain, moreover, scientists worried that English had neither the 30 nor the 31 to express their deas.
 This situation only changed after 1660 when scientists associated with the 32 set about developing English.
-An early scientific journal fostered a new kind of writing based on short descriptions of specific experiments.
-Although English was then overtaken by 33, it developed again in the 19th century as a direct result of the 34
+An early scientific journal fostered a new scind of writing based on short descriptions of specific experiments.
+Although English was then overtaken by 33 , it developed again in the 19th century as a direct result of t he 34 questions 35-37, write YES if the statement agrees wi NO if the statement contradicts NOT GIVEN if there is impos 35 There was strong competitio 36 The most important scientif magnetism.
+37 In 17th century Britain, lead how to express ideas.
+Questions 38-40 Complete the table. s the writer's claims sible to say what the writer thinks about to on between scientists in Renaissance Euro- ic development of the Renaissance period sing thinkers combined their interest in sc this ope.
+I was the discovery of ience with an interest Science written in the first l WO WORDS from the passage for each nalf of the 17 th century Language used Latin English Type of science Original 38 Examples 39 Encyclopedias Target audience International scholars 40 but socially wider